 Flight Sergeant George bailed out of the aircraft after it was hit and did not see any of the other crew members exit the Lancaster.
 He later reported: "I was the first to bail out and I do not think the others had time to escape before the crash."

-In July 2015 I had the honour to follow in the footsteps of Flight Sergeant Arthur Wallace Poyzer in the company of his niece Cherie Weston, her husband Allen and their friends Suzanne and Wayne Hanley.
+In July 2015 I had the honour to follow in the footsteps of Flight Sergeant Arthur Wallace Poyzer in the company of his niece Cherie Weston and her husband Allen.